OmiyaGames/cut-out-unity-graphics-tutorial/README.txt

 This is a project I created so I can teach how to create the graphics for Hidden in Plain Sight from scratch.

+In Unity, select "open project," and open the "Tutorial" folder.
+This folder already imports from Standard Assets "Characters," "Cameras," and "Prototypes."
+It also imports "Cinematic Image Effects pre-release" from the Asset Store (a Beta package by Unity) which you can find here:  www.assetstore.unity3d.com/en/#!/content/51515